A list of the Limits in MySQL

 ⚈ Tables can be bigger than 4GB, but ram-related settings cannot be.

 ⚈ Most or all SHOW STATUS values wrap at 4G.

 ⚈ Integer (BIGINT): 0-2**64 (UNSIGNED) or +/- 2**63 (SIGNED)

-⚈ One column of table -- 4GB (LONGTEXT, LONGBLOB).
+⚈ Max size for a column of a table -- 4GB (LONGTEXT, LONGBLOB).
 Other limits may prevent you from achieving this.

 ⚈ VARCHAR/VARBINARY -- essentially unlimited (beyond 64KB it is turned into MEDIUMTEXT/etc)